zeeniye/zeeniye.github.io/README.md

-# Your blog

-This is the repository for your blog!
-Click *_config.yml* above to get started and fill in the details.
-Then click *index.md* and edit it to start creating your home page.
+# My Website testing

+This is my repository for my own website, host with github.
+For testing purpose:

+* _config.yml
+* index.md